jarneyclub/Tufts-Schedule-Generator/README.md

 # Automated Schedule Maker for Tufts University
 Disclaimer: Personal project.
 Not endorsed by or affiliated with Tufts University.

-> Frontend (./frontend):

-a) React JS
-- Render automatic shuffling of courses in a week schedule

 > Backend (./server):

 a) Node JS